callumstew/ubuild-jekyll/index.md

       to just what extent it is affecting people's mood and causing stress.
   col_3:
     headline: Symptoms
-    content: 'Our knowledge of CoViD-19 symptomology is presently limited.
+    content: 'Our knowledge of CoViD-19 symptomatology is presently limited.
 Your data will help us test our theories and about what symptoms are important.'
+- template: full-width-media-element
+  block: media-1
+  caption: ""
+  image: '/uploads/2020/04/08/logo1whitebg2.png'
 - template: content-feature
   block: feature-1
   media_alignment: Left